 On completion of this concentration, the student should be able to apply leadership principles to work with people and processes within a profit or not-for-profit organization.

-ORGANIZATIONAL LEADERSHIP MBA CONCENTRATION12 HOURS
+ORGANIZATIONAL LEADERSHIP CONCENTRATION 12 HOURS

 -